- Purpose of research proposal

 When developing a timeline it is useful to work backwards.
 The first thing to do is to set and record the submission date with your supervisor.
 It is safest to choose the earliest possible date.
 Although you might have cause to apply for an extension later down the track, you should not start your research with this assumption.

 The next step is to work out what needs to be done during this time.
-On top of actually doing the research, devising the research design, gathering and analysing literature and data, you will probably need to write three complete drafts of your thesis.
+On top of actually devising and doing the research, and gathering and analysing literature and data, you will probably need to write at least three complete drafts of your thesis.
 The first one will take the longest, and the second a little less.
 The third draft is quicker, involving filling in gaps, improving the flow of the story line, and finalising formatting and editing changes.

 Some tips in determining timelines: